In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Tofu: Pat the tofu dry with paper towels; cut into ½-inch cubes.
 Season with salt and pepper.

 - Plant-based chicken: Pat the plant-based chicken dry with a paper towel; season with salt and pepper.

 Cook your protein

 In a wok or large frying pan over medium-high heat, warm 2 to 4 teaspoons oil until hot but not smoking.
 Stir in your protein and cook until starting to brown, about 30 seconds.
 Add the tamari and cook, stirring occasionally, until your protein is browned and cooked through, 2 to 4 minutes for regular shrimp; 4 to 6 minutes for jumbo shrimp, scallops, steak, pork, tofu, or plant-based chicken; and 6 to 8 minutes for chicken.
 Transfer to a plate.
 Wipe out the pan.
 While your protein is cooking, prepare the vegetables.

 Prep the vegetables; start the egg

-- Cut the zucchini in half lengthwise, then on the diagonal into ¼-inch-thick half-moons.
+- Cut the zucchini in half lengthwise, then crosswise into ¼-inch-thick half-moons.

 - Trim the root ends from the scallions; cut the scallions on the diagonal into 2-inch lengths.